Vincenzo Ferdinandi

-Vincenzo Ferdinandi (29 November 1920 - 22 April 1990) was an Italian designer among the founders of Italian haute couture.
+Vincenzo Ferdinandi (29 November 1920 – 22 April 1990) was an Italian designer among the founders of Italian haute couture.

 Biography

 Born in the United States, he moved to Italy in the early 1950s to open an atelier in Rome in the fashionable Via Veneto.

 He was among the first great haute couture designers to compete with the French in the international arena.
 In 1949 he was in Paris, called by Christian Dior for a stylistic collaboration with the French maison.
-After that experience, London also called him to design a line of shoes that he completed with creativity and all-Italian creativity.
+After that experience, London also called him to design a line of shoes.